inconvergent/desert/README.md

 for sandpainting: http://inconvergent.net/grains-of-sand/

 The second part is called `Erosion`.
-A Redis-based client and server that can accept and draw `Desert` primitives encoded as JSON objects.
+A Redis-based client and server that can accept and draw `Desert` primitives and commands encoded as JSON objects.
+That means that you can use the `Erosion` server from any platform as long as you can construct JSON and it to a Redis queue.

-You do not need to use libraries. `Erosion` is most useful to seperate the drawing process from the generative algorithm.
 Eg. if you want to program in a different language, while still having a fast drawing engine that benefits from CUDA.